lightward/mechanic-tasks/docs/auto-fulfill-items-that-dont-require-shipping/README.md

 ## Documentation

-Useful for digital products, memberships, or anything else that needs to be fulfilled instantly.
-This task watches for paid (or new) orders, and auto-fulfills all line items that don't require shipping.
+Useful for digital products, shipping insurance, gift cards, or anything else that needs to be fulfilled instantly.
+This task watches for new orders, and auto-fulfills all line items that don't require shipping.

+Optionally, choose whether to:
-Optionally, choose to only process paid orders (default), to wait until other shippable items are fulfilled, and whether to include or exclude products by tag.
+- Only process paid orders
+- Wait until other shippable items are fulfilled

-**Note:** exclusion tags on a product will take priority over inclusion tags.
+- Fulfill gift cards
+- Include or exclude products by tag

-This task may also be run manually to process existing open, unfulfilled orders (checking for paid status or other shippable items as configured).
+This task may also be run manually to process existing open, unfulfilled orders.

+**Important:**
+- Exclusion tags on a product will take priority over inclusion tags
+- Shopify has an optional admin setting to auto-fulfill gift cards when orders are paid.
+Depending on how this task is configured, that setting may need to be turned off to avoid fulfillment conflicts.

 ## Installing this task